FAQs

 Both medical and surgical treatments aim to reduce inflammation in the nose and sinuses, which can help restore your sense of smell.

-Why can I not taste?
+Why can I not taste it?

 Why is smell impairment difficult to treat?

-The main cause of smell loss in CRS is not just blocked airways from swollen tissue or polyps.
-It is the chronic inflammation of the olfactory mucosa (smell region).
-Nasal sprays containing corticosteroids can reduce this inflammation and often improve smell.
+The main cause of smell loss in CRS is not just the blocked airways caused by swollen tissue or polyps, but rather the chronic inflammation of the olfactory mucosa (the area responsible for your sense of smell).
+This ongoing inflammation can impair the functioning of smell receptors, leading to a reduced ability to detect odours.

 Is there a difference in the mechanisms driving loss of smell in CRS and SARS-CoV2 infection (the virus causing COVID-19)?